-Appendix C - Written Application Template
+Appendix A - Written Application Template

-Queen Mary Academy HEA Teaching Recognition Programme Application for Principal Fellowship (D4) of the Higher
+Queen Mary Academy Teaching Recognition Programme Written Application for Advance HE Principal Fellowship (D4)

-Education Academy (Advance HE)

-Application De tails
+Application Details

 Applicant name in FULL:

 Job title:

 School/Institute:

 Date submitted:

-Have you been mentored during the Yes□ No □

-application process?
-E.g., had discussions Name of mentor (if applicable)
+Yes□ No □ Name of mentor (if applicable)

-around the PSF and your drafting process,

-shared a draft to get feedback.

-Do you already hold fellowship of the HEA Associate Fellow Yes□ No □

-in either of these categories?
-Fellow Yes□ No □

-Senior Fellow Yes□ No □
+categories?
+Associate Fellow Yes□ No □ Fellow Yes□ No □ Senior Fellow Yes□ No □

-Queen Mary email address:

-(e.g., mail to: xyz@qmul.ac.uk)
+Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk)

 University username: (e.g., abc123)

-Are you an employee of:

-a.
-QMUL

-b.
-NHS

-a.
-Other (please specify):

-Please confirm that you have provided

-three advocate statement reference letters Yes□ No □
+Do you have a QMUL contract: Yes□ No □

-which confirm that your professional

-practice has been observed.
-Your

-application is incomplete without this.

-Please confirm that the application is within

-the +/- 10% margin of the 7500-word limit.
+Please confirm that you have provided two Advocate Statements recommending you for Principal Fellowship.
+One statement must comment on how the applicant has influenced the Advocate's practice and one statement must be from an Advocate external to the applicant's institution.
+Your application is incomplete without these.
 Yes□ No □

-The word limit does not include references.
+Please confirm that the application is within the +/- 10% Yes□ No □

-Are you happy for your application to be

-used as part of training for mentors and Yes□ No □

-reviewers, and to help other applicants

-understand the requirements of gaining this

-category of fellowship?
+Are you happy for your anonymised application to be used as part of training for mentors and reviewers, and to help other applicants understand the requirements of gaining this category of fellowship?
+Yes□ No □

 Are you happy for your name to be included on our website if your application is successful?
 Yes□ No □

+Would you like your feedback letter to be copied to your mentor?
 Yes□ No □

-copied to your mentor?